 After living in Paris for many years while renting a small apartment, David decides he wants to settle down and find his own place.
 The experience goes far from smoothly as he realizes just how different buying a home in a new country can be.
 Following the challenge of even locating a home to the required medical screenings tied to loans and all the paperwork involved, he finally finds the perfect-sized apartment only to discover that it needs to be completely redone.

 He uses the opportunity to build his dream home and transform the kitchen into a space that many avid bakers dream of.
 This is where the real trouble begins with less than stellar contractors, wild goose chases for supplies that don’t even exist, braving the crowds with 4+ hour waits at Ikea, learning specialty vocabulary in a second language, and being taken advantage of for being too friendly.
-I would have liked to have seen some photos of the renovation included, but you can find a few in his post with additional recipe-related photos here.
+You can find a few photos of the renovation in his post.

 Marshmallow Creme Fudge